Tyrian (video game): Arcade mode

 In arcade mode, the player starts with a moderate ship and picks up the front guns, rear guns, and sidekicks along the way, instead of purchasing them.
 Front weapons are upgraded by picking up purple bubbles from destroyed enemies.
 The number of purple orbs required increases exponentially to advance to higher power levels.
 Front and rear guns can also be upgraded to the next level by picking up power-up pods, which are found by destroying a specific enemy.
 The ship, shields, and generators are not upgradeable.

 The arcade mode can be played with one or two ships, by one or two players.
 The ships are called the "Dragonhead" and "Dragonwing".
 Both players can combine their ships into one, forming the "Steel Dragon", with the first player controlling the combined ship, and the second player controlling a turret.
 Tyrian enables the two players to be connected via modem.

 The Dragonhead has front gun powerups (with more variety than the Dragonwing's rear gun pickups), has better maneuverability, and a smaller profile making it easier to dodge enemy fire.
 It also controls the "special" power-up weapons such as the Soul of Zinglon or Repulsor.
 The Dragonwing is larger and slower but more heavily armored.
-It picks up the rear up power-ups, although unlike the equivalent single-player rear gun, the Dragonwing fires it mostly forward instead of the side or rear.
+It picks up the rear power-ups, although unlike the equivalent single-player rear gun, the Dragonwing fires it mostly forward instead of the side or rear.
 The Dragonwing also controls the sidekick weapons.
 The player can also increase the power of the Dragonwing's weapon by not firing them for short time, letting them to accumulate extra charges.
 There are five charge levels for each weapon, and collecting the spherical purple powerups gives the Dragonwing the ability to charge-up faster.